semanticdata/obsidian-starter-vault/README.md

 ### Linter

-Format ans style notes.
-Akin to something like Prettier for example.
+Format and style notes.
+Akin to something like Prettier.

 ## License